How GPS Works

 Trilateration (Not Triangulation)

-- Three satellites — two possible points
+- Three satellites — the intersection of three spheres produces two possible points.

 Sources of Error